ml5js/ml5-website-v02-docsify/docs/learning/ml5_glossary.md

 #### **S**
 ---
+### Prediction
+A prediction is the output of a machine learning model.
+For example, a machine learning model that is trained to classify images of cats and dogs could make a prediction that an image is a cat.

+---
+### Pretrained Model
+A pretrained model is a machine learning model that has been trained on a dataset.
+Pretrained models are often used to make predictions on new data.
+For example, a pretrained model that has been trained on a dataset of images of cats and dogs could be used to make predictions on new images of cats and dogs.
+In ml5.js, pretrained models are often used to make predictions on new data.

+---
+### Preload Function
+The preload function is a function that is called before the setup function.
+In ml5.js, the preload function is often used to load assets, such as images, before the setup function is called.

+#### **Q**

+#### **R**

+#### **S**
+---
 ### Score
 Score is a measure of how well a machine learning model performs on a given input.
 For example, a machine learning model that is 100% accurate has a score of 1.
 A machine learning model that is 0% accurate has a score of 0.
 In ml5.js, score is often used to evaluate the performance of a machine learning model.

 ---
 ### Score Threshold
 Score threshold is often used to control the minimum score required for a machine learning model to make a prediction.
 In ml5.js, score threshold is often used to control the minimum score required for a machine learning model to make a prediction.

+---
+### Local Development Server
+A local development server is a server that is used to launch/deploy a website or web application on a local machine.

 #### **T**
 ---